Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Non-Asymptotic Approximation

-\end{assumption} This assumption requires that the distribution of $W(\mu_n,\mu)$ does not degenerate at some specific point.
+\end{assumption} This assumption requires that the distribution of $\sqrt{n/S} {W_1(\mu_n,\mu)}$ does not degenerate at some specific point.
 For example, when the distribution has a bounded density function, the assumption holds.
-We numerically validate this assumption and show it empirically holds in Section \ref{sec:asmp1}.
+We numerically validate this assumption and prove that it empirically holds in Section \ref{sec:asmp1}.

-With the assumption, we can measure the performance of approximation by $\hat{Z}_W$ in terms of the Kolmogorov distance as follows: \begin{corollary} Suppose Assumption \ref{asmp:cont_cdf} holds.
+{ With this assumption, we can measure the performance of the approximation by $\hat{Z}_W$ in terms of the Kolmogorov distance.
+Formally, the Kolmogorov distance between random variables $X,X'$ is defined as $\sup_{t \in \mathbb{R}} | \Pr(X\leq t) - \Pr(X'\leq t) |$.
+This distance is suitable for analyzing the hypothesis test, because this definition is compatible with a notion of confidence interval and rejection region.
+Using the definition, we obtain the result as follows: } \begin{corollary} Suppose Assumption \ref{asmp:cont_cdf} holds.
 Then, with the settings of Theorem \ref{thm:GAR_kolmogorov_2}, we obtain

 \end{corollary}